 UID strives to incorporate the principles behind accommodations and learning support as a standard component of the curriculum and classroom.
 This perspective is largely supported through the development of new technologies that allow for creativity in teaching methods, alternative means of presentation, and choices for equally effective assessment in the classroom.

-- Universal Instructional Design at the University of Guelph
+- UID, Open Ed, University of Guelph

 - Centre for applied Special Technology (CAST) – Teaching Every Student in the Digital Age: Universal Design for Learning